ARTED/ARTED/README.md

 We use [CMake](https://cmake.org/) cross-platform build tools.

-CMake detects the below configurations automatically,
+CMake detects the following configurations automatically,

 - MPI Fortran/C compiler
 - OpenMP compile flag
 - LAPACK(/BLAS) libraries

-CMake software version **must** be 2.8 and newer.
+CMake software version **must** be 2.8 or later.
-We recommend *3.0* and newer versions.
+We recommend *3.0* or later versions.

 ### for your computer